Send mail to us at

 We operate a museum and hold educational and promotional events.
 We continuously accept new members.

 We are the Connecticut town with the largest inventory of Colonial homes

+Click here to see some of the selections, including books and t-shirts, at our museum store.
 You can make your next special event part of Glastonbury's history!
 Click here to find out how to rent one of our historic properties.